vnxcius/whatsapp-custom-background-image/README.md

-# WhatsApp Web Custom Background Changer
+# WhatsApp Web Custom Background Changer for Firefox

 This extension lets you **customize the background image** of your WhatsApp Web chats.
 With it, you can set any image as the chat background, adjust its opacity, and have your settings saved automatically so they persist across sessions.